daleao/sdv/Harmonics/README.md

 This is accompanied by visual changes to each ring to match the color of the required metal bar.
 The visual change is compatible with [Better Rings](https://www.nexusmods.com/stardewvalley/mods/8642) and [Vanilla Tweaks](https://www.nexusmods.com/stardewvalley/mods/10852).
 Other visual overhauls of rings will be incompatible.

 Note that crafting is the only way to obtain the Garnet Ring, and therefore disabling this option will make that ring unobtainable.

+## Jade Rebalance

+The Jade Ring is useless in vanilla; it provides the exact same damage increase as the Ruby Ring, but only to critical strikes.
+So to make it viable we give it a small buff:

+Jade Ring: Critical strike power ~~+10%~~ +50%.

+With this, the Jade Ring becomes stronger than the Ruby Ring at around 20% critical strike chance.

 ## Compatibility